Shukk/dotfiles/README.md

 ## Urxvt
-First, download fonts: https://github.com/powerline/fonts Then, select the font you like and write in .Xresources:
+First, download fonts: https://github.com/powerline/fonts

+Then, select the font you like and write in .Xresources
 ```
 URxvt.font: xft:Meslo LG S for Powerline:pixelsize=16
 ```